laurin92/esp32-weather-epd/platformio/METEOBLUE_INTEGRATION.md

 5. **API URL Format**: The complete API URL including credentials must be stored in MB_API_URL.
 This differs from OWM which separates endpoint and API key.

 6. **Memory Optimization**: To avoid ESP32 heap overflow, only 48 hours of data are stored in memory.
 Daily forecast aggregation (up to 8 days) is performed directly on JSON arrays during parsing without intermediate storage.
 This prevents the ~169 hours from Meteoblue API from exhausting available RAM.

+7. **Data Caching**: Weather data is cached in NVS (non-volatile storage) between API calls to reduce costs.
+The cache survives deep sleep and allows the display to update more frequently than API calls are made.
+Cache is automatically managed with old data removed before new data is stored.

+8. **Time Alignment**: Meteoblue API returns hourly data starting at midnight (00:00), so daily aggregations align perfectly with calendar days.
+Each day represents a full 24-hour period from midnight to midnight.

 ## Testing Recommendations